 One of the most important blessings that travel brings to a person is the happiness of getting to know different cultures.
 To be acquainted with these cultures, you need to stay in that country for at least a few days, even more than a week, spend more time with the locals, feel like a citizen of that country.
 Of course, you will be welcomed in that country, as the locals respect and sympathize with a tourist who wants to explore their country.

 The United Kingdom is one of the first countries in the world to monitor compliance with its laws.
-If you are among the people who follow the rules in every matter, you must be very careful.
+If you are not among the people who follow the rules in every matter, you must be very careful.
 Trying to break the culture of standing in the queue in the UK is a great danger for you.
 You even risk your life.

 In the UK, it is disrespectful to ask people about their incomes.
 Therefore, you will find almost no words about work in their dialogues.

-No matter how inhospitable it may seem in the UK, going to someone’s house uninvited is not welcomed.
+Another example of UK bans is: no matter how inhospitable it may seem in the UK, going to someone’s house uninvited is not welcomed.
 Only close friends invite each other to their homes.

 Poland - No joke in transport

 Speaking of Poland, it is worth noting that this country has a strange tradition.
-In Poland, red borscht is usually not eaten, but drunk.
+In Poland, red borscht is usually not eaten but drunk.
 Thus, you can get red borscht from coffee machines.
 Even if you want a hot drink in cafes, they can offer you red borscht.

-The US –as strange as it is big
+The US - As strange as it is, big

 You can lean on someone you do not know about public transportation in the States.
 It is normal.
 Even if someone you do not know leans on you, it is better not to react.
 However, do not even think of leaning on someone you do not know in the store.
 It is rudeness.